 How do I submit a Request to Address Council?

-If you would like to address Council, you must provide a brief synopsis of your address in writing to the Chief Executive Officer by email at firstname.lastname@example.org by 12 noon on the day of the Ordinary Meeting of Council.
+If you would like to address Council, you must provide a brief synopsis of your address in writing to the Chief Executive Officer by email at firstname.lastname@example.org by 10am on the Monday before the Ordinary Meeting of Council.

 A time limit of three minutes for each address will apply but the time may be extended at the discretion of the Chairperson.